konfidence-project/.github/renovate-config/README.md

 # Renovate Configuration

-The repository includes Renovate configuration presets for dependency management:
+This includes Renovate configuration presets for dependency management:

 ## Using the Base Preset

-Add to your repository's `renovate.json`:
+Add to your project's `renovate.json`:

 ```json
 {